JetBrains/compose-multiplatform/examples/todoapp/README.md

 - `:desktop` - Desktop application
 - `ios` - iOS Xcode project

-The `root` module is integrated into Android, Desktop and iOS apps.
+The root module is integrated into Android, Desktop and iOS (non-Compose) apps.

 Features:
 - 99% of the code is shared: data, business logic, presentation, navigation and UI
 - View state is preserved when navigating between screens, Android configuration change, etc.
 - Model-View-Intent (aka MVI) architectural pattern
-- Pluggable UI - Compose UI for Android and Desktop, SwiftUI for iOS
+- Pluggable UI - Compose UI for Android and Desktop, SwiftUI (not Compose) for iOS

 ### Running desktop application
 ```